Engin1980/simple-win-affinity-test/readme.md

 ## Motivation
 This app was created to check if a reservation of specific cores for FS2020 can increase its performance.
 Short answer: no.

+## Installation
+Download the ZIP from the Release page and unzip it.
+Run the .exe file.
+The .NET framework is required.

 ## Usage
 Run the application.
 It is suggested to run the app in the administrator mode, otherwise many running processes will not be accessible for the app.
 Then: